dense-analysis/ale/README.md

   for a specified buffer.
-* `ale#statusline#FirstProblem`: Which returns a dictionary containing the full loclist details of the first problem of a specified type found by ale in a buffer (for example: The first style warning in the current buffer.)
+* `ale#statusline#FirstProblem`: Which returns a dictionary containing the full loclist details of the first problem of a specified type found by ale in a buffer. (e.g. The first style warning in the current buffer.)
   This can be useful for displaying more detailed information such as the line number of the first problem in a file.